 - Most internet providers give you the option to activate child safety features in your internet browser to help protect your children from unsafe websites.

 - Keep an eye on who your children are talking to in chat rooms and online.
 Talk to your children about internet safety or get advice from their school, which may also be running cyber-safety classes.
-Your children can also get safety tips from our You & Co site.
+Your children can also get safety tips here.

 - If you think you might be particularly vulnerable to fraud (for example, if you’ve been targeted by fraudsters before), you can apply to Cifas for protective registration, which puts in place another layer of security when you’re purchasing goods online or in store.